patrickbucher/daily-frontend-grind-q4-2024/diary.md

+# Day 68 (2024-12-08)

+I pragmatically summarized what I read about classes yesterday.
+The rest of the chapter is about interfaces, i.e. a very useful topic and one of the reasons I'm bothering with TypeScript.

 # Day 67 (2024-12-07)

 I read the first half of chapter 11, which is about classes.
 As usual for this